-- the shareholder holds at least 10% of the equity and voting rights of the distributing company - the distributing company is listed on the JSE and the dividend is not a dividend in specie - the distributing company is a controlled foreign company (CFC) and the dividends do not exceed amounts deemed to be the resident shareholder's income under the CFC rules - foreign dividends declared by one company to another company resident in the same country.
+- the shareholder holds at least 10% of the equity and voting rights of the distributing company - the distributing company is listed on the JSE and from 1 March 2014 includes a dividend in specie. - the distributing company is a controlled foreign company (CFC) and the dividends do not exceed amounts deemed to be the resident shareholder's income under the CFC rules - foreign dividends declared by one company to another company resident in the same country.